-To install a custom server extension, you need to copy the extension dll(s) into the following folder on the machine that is running the Octopus Deploy Server:
+To install a custom server extension, you need to copy the extension dll(s) into the following folder on the machine that is running the Octopus Server:

 The server will automatically check this folder for extensions during startup, so don't forget to restart the server if you've added new custom extension files to the folder.

 It is important to include only your extension dll(s) (and none of the dependencies that Octopus will already resolve, such as Autofac, Nancy or Octopus.Server.Extensibility) or you may receive an error similar to the following: "Method 'Load' in type ... for not have an implementation".